 Musings: A Summer Shower

-“A drop fell on the apple tree, Another on the roof; A half a dozen kissed the eaves, And made the gables laugh…” Ah, the words of Emily Dickinson in her poem so often referred to as “Summer Shower”.
-Yesterday we had summer showers here (although some of our neighbors had outright downpours!).
-But at […]
+“A drop fell on the apple tree, Another on the roof; A half a dozen kissed the eaves, And made the gables laugh…” Ah, the words of Emily Dickinson in […]

 Musings: If Walls Could Talk…

 A typical response on our Selma Mansion Rebirth site when folks would make the comment “Oh if those walls could talk…” was “I’d be running out the front door!”
-(And that would definitely be the case if the walls spoke out loud!).
-What I have found interesting after living at Selma for two years now […]
+(And […]

 Musings: A Walk in the Afternoon

-Although it’s been crazy hot these past few days, I find it comforting to walk in the late afternoon just before sunset (and before all those pesky mosquitos come out to feed!).
-The cicadas are singing and the swallowtails are working the nectar from the thistle while goldfinch wrestle for its seed.
-Overhead I spot […]
+Although it’s been crazy hot these past few days, I find it comforting to walk in the late afternoon just before sunset (and before all those pesky mosquitos come out […]

 Musings: My Virginia Summers

 There is something about these last days of June that take me back to the summers of childhood.
-I remember so vividly sights, tastes, sounds and smells of those days so long ago.
-The dappled light that filtered through the trees onto the church yard at vacation bible school.
-Sharing the shade of old maples […]
+I remember so vividly sights, tastes, sounds and smells of those days […]